NEO-Healthy: Identification of hypoxic pregnancy conditions in-utero.

 2) A web application to collect data from wearable sensors.

-3) Scalable cloud-based data collection services that collect data from patients’ smartphones; it also ensures secure data management, and applies the data processing pipeline (see Fig. 2).
+3) Scalable cloud-based data collection services that collect data from patients’ smartphones ensure secure data management and apply the data processing pipeline.

-The basic structure of our functional architecture is shown in Fig. 2.
-Raw data from all sensors are processed and then used to perceive the current state.
+The raw data from all sensors are processed and then used to perceive the current state.
 This process is mainly composed of three steps: collection, processing and analysis.
 These steps are explained below.

-The MeCo mobile application is created for control of motor fluctuations, their dependence on time, a mode of day, a physical and psychological condition, type and intensity of medical treatment.
+The MeCo mobile application is created to control motor fluctuations, their dependence on time, a mode of the day, a physical and psychological condition, type and intensity of medical treatment.

 Smartphone-Based System for Long-Term Monitoring of Patients with Parkinson’s Disease

-- Biloborodova T., Skarga-Bandurova I., Derevyanchenko V., Skarha-Bandurov I., Tatarchenko H., Mokhonko V. A Personal Mobile Sensing System for Motor Symptoms Assessment of Parkinson’s Disease.
-2019 7th International Conference on Future Internet of Things and Cloud Workshops (FiCloudW). – IEEE, 2019. – pp. 146-151.
+- Biloborodova T., Skarga-Bandurova I., Derevyanchenko V., Skarha-Bandurov I., Tatarchenko H., Mokhonko V. (2019) A Personal Mobile Sensing System for Motor Symptoms Assessment of Parkinson’s Disease.
+IEEE 7th International Conference on Future Internet of Things and Cloud Workshops (FiCloudW), 2019. pp. 146-151.

 Wearable and Embedded IoT-based applications

-- Inna Skarga-Bandurova, Tetiana Biloborodova, Wearable and Embedded IoT-based Solutions for Biomedical Applications in Internet of Things for Industry and Human Applications.Volume 3.
+- Skarga-Bandurova I., Biloborodova T. (2019) Wearable and Embedded IoT-based Solutions for Biomedical Applications in Internet of Things for Industry and Human Applications.Volume 3.
 Assessment and Implementation.
 IoT for Healthcare systems.
-Section 46. / Ed.
-V. S. Kharchenko. – Ministry of Education and Science of Ukraine, National Aerospace University KhAI, 2018, pp. 535-575.
+Section 46.
+(Ed.
+V. S. Kharchenko).
+Ministry of Education and Science of Ukraine, National Aerospace University KhAI, pp. 535-575.